 Local residents and property owners may obtain a card with proof of residence.

 Applicants are asked to present a valid Massachusetts identification.
-Any of the following IDs are acceptable:
+Any of the following forms of identification are acceptable:

 - Massachusetts Driver's License